-From the get-go, it is clear who this specific listing is ideal for.
-It also highlights why it should be interesting for them (expected yield).
+From the get-go, it is clear who this specific listing is ideal for as well as why it’s worth thinking about, i.e. an expected yield of 4%.

 Don’t—they’ve become meaningless.
-Instead, choose words that deliver value like “landscaped”, “stainless”, and “brand new”.
+Instead, choose words that deliver value.
+For example: “landscaped”, “stainless”, and “brand new”.

-Finally, make sure to check your spelling and grammar.
-A study shows that people are less likely to want to see a property if the listing has spelling and / or grammatical mistakes.
+- Make sure to check your spelling and grammar because people are less likely to want to see a property if the listing has spelling and / or grammatical mistakes.

 Tip 5: Don’t be afraid to be different

-I’m not suggesting deviating from the norms of real estate copywriting—there are standards to adhere to and expectations that must be met.
+I’m not suggesting deviating from the norms of real estate copywriting—there are, after all, standards to adhere to and expectations that must be met.

 And that’s it!

-If you are struggling to convert views into inquiries, or simply need guidance to bring out the best in your listings, I’d love to work with you.
-Here’s how you can contact me.
+I hope these tips help you write better real estate copy—and get more inquiries.
+But if you’re still struggling to convert views into inquiries or simply need guidance to bring out the best of your real estate writing, then I’d love to work with you.
+Just get in touch.